The-Extra-Project/Extra_surface_repo/README.md

 To implement the shuffling $S_{i -> j}$, the GraphX library~\cite{bib:graphx} is used.
 An exchange is stored as an edge of a graph with the triplet $RDD[(K_i,K_j,V)])$ where $K_i$ is the key of the source and $K_j$ the key of the target.
 %\paragraph{Transformation}
 %% Spark works with transformation abstraction.
 All Spark transformations are \emph{lazy}, it means that nothing is computed before an action is called.
-For each $RDD$ transformation that requires geometric processing, the content of a $RDD$ is encoded in base64 and streamed to a \CC executable by using the transformation \emph{pipe} operator for Spark $RDD$.
+For each $RDD$ transformation that requires geometric processing, the content of a $RDD$ is encoded in base64 and streamed to a c++ executable by using the transformation \emph{pipe} operator for Spark $RDD$.
-Since each serialized value encodes its own key, the \CC thread can interpret and build the local view of the triangulation.
+Since each serialized value encodes its own key, the c++ thread can interpret and build the local view of the triangulation.
 As an example, the local triangulation step (alg~\ref{alg:overall}.\ref{alg:tile}) which is a map function of %% each triangulation is written as:

 ```scala